MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-gsuite.md

 *G Suite Drive allows files and folders to exist in different places for different users.*

 When a folder is shared out to another user, it appears in their **/Shared with me** section.
-From there, it can be added to the user’s /My Drive and then placed in any folder of their choosing, including their own folders, or other shared folders.
+From there, it can be added to the user's /My Drive and then placed in any folder of their choosing, including their own folders, or other shared folders.

-Office 365 does not support this same nesting of shared data, which is why we’ve developed a solution.
+Office 365 does not support this same nesting of shared data, which is why we've developed a solution.

 ##### Examples